GuidoFe/visualizer/README.md

 Author: GuidoFe

 # Usage:
+ First of all, set the parameters at the beginning of the file and save the changes.

-To start, execute this script.
-To stop, execute this script again.
+ To start the visualizer, execute this script.
+To stop it, execute this script again.

 # Dependencies (and credits):
 - [xdotool](https://github.com/jordansissel/xdotool)